allenkim67/argparse/_teaching_notes.md

 **argparse.py**

-As mentioned we want our `parse` function to do three things:

-1. If passed an -h or --help command we want to show a help menu.
-2. If we get incorrectly formatted input we should show an error and usage message.
-3. Otherwise we should return the parsed data.

-Checking if -h or --help command is simple enough to code in directly, but everything else is complex enough that we'll want to create new functions.
-By creating new functions with good names it becomes easy to see what we intend the `parse` function to do.
-It also allows us to break a larger problem down into simpler problems.

-You might be wondering why we have function names that start with a `_`.
-This is to distinguish between private and public variables.
-If we imagine that someone is going to be using our argparse module, then `parse` is really the only function that we want them to use.
-The private functions aren't intended to be used by the public so they're marked with the `_` prefix.

-If you don't know how `try` and `except`, you should have a better idea by the end of this tutorial.
+Our help menu has 4 parts:

+1. Usage
+2. Description
+3. Positional Arguments
+4. Optional Arguments

+Description is simple enough to code directly, just get it from the schema.
+The other 3 parts are too complex so we create new functions for them.
+It's possible that the schema won't have a description or positional arguments (optional arguments will have at least --help), so we use the `if p` part of the list comprehension to keep only the parts that exist and put join the parts with an empty line.

 ##### Follow Along

-We need to implement our new functions.
-We'll start at the top with the `_show_help` function.
-The help menu should look like this.
-I recommend breaking up the help menu into parts.
-What would the parts be and how would you code it?

-##### References
+We'll need to implement our new methods, starting with `_usage`.
+Remember that usage looks like this.
+Do you think `_usage` can fit in one function?
+If not how would you break it up?